It’s official: Out-of-state interests are again trying to push Maryland lawmakers to legalize the dangerous practice of physician-assisted suicide.

 Dear Senator and Representatives,

-As your constituent, I’m writing to ask that you oppose any legislation this session that seeks to legalize physician-assisted suicide.
+As your constituent, I’m writing to ask that you oppose HB.933 and SB.845, both which wrongly seek to legalize physician-assisted suicide (PAS).

 Supporters of this legislation argue it would create a dignified death for people suffering from a terminal condition and with less than six months to live.
 This argument overlooks a critical fact: Maryland residents already have near universal access to hospice and palliative care that can provide a pain-free, dignified end to life.
 There is always room to improve these programs, but overall they are a major success.